 - Un-insured/under-insured resources include: Mercy Hospital, CareNet’s network of providers, ProMedica’s indigent programs, and free breast and cervical screening projects offered by area hospitals.

-- YWCA-Touch My Hand Breast Cancer Support Group meets bi-weekly providing support and resources to women who have a cancer diagnosis or those in remission needing supportive services from their peers.
+- YWCA-Touch My Hand Breast Cancer Support Group meets bi-weekly providing support and resources to women who have a cancer diagnosis or those in remission needing supportive services.

 We educate both Medicaid and Medicare recipients about coverage of Annual Screening Mammography and assist them in obtaining the service from providers that accept those benefits.
-Healthy Connections Breast Cancer Awareness Program provides free breast-health presentations illustrating American Cancer Society guidelines for Mammography, Clinical Breast Exams, and Self-Awareness (knowing their normal).
+Healthy Connections Breast Cancer Awareness Program provides free breast-health presentations illustrating American Cancer Society guidelines for Mammography, Clinical Breast Exams, and Self-Awareness (knowing what’s normal for them).

 The YWCA Healthy Connections Community Health Worker provides care coordination to women in the community to decrease the incidence of low birth weight.
 Infant mortality is defined as the death of a live-born baby before his or her first birthday.

 According to the Ohio Department of Health, there were 41 infant deaths in Lucas County in 2016; furthermore, the 2017 scorecard reports Lucas County as having 6.7 infant mortality rates for whites and 17.5 for blacks.

 - Medicaid Eligible Low Income, High Risk Pregnant Women.
 The Northwest Ohio Pathways HUB works to decrease the incidence of low birth weight (LBW) and premature births among high risk pregnant women in Northwest Ohio by utilizing the Pathways Model for Care Coordination.

 - Community Health Workers (CHWs) assist clients in removing barriers to care and increasing positive birth outcomes.